 The City Council adopts our fee schedule by ordinance.

 Payment Methods & Owner’s Authorization Form

-An owner’s authorization form is required for all applications unless the owner of the property is the applicant.
+An owner’s authorization form is required for all applications unless the owner of the property is the applicant or if applying for a zoning verification letter.
 For questions about payment or required forms please contact the Planner of the Day at 321-567-3782.

 The Planning Department no longer accepts paper application submittals.
 Applications can be found below to use for online submittals.
 To submit an application you will need to login to the BS&A online portal.
 First, register to setup your account, next logon to BS&A online.
 If you have questions about the submittal process or your application please send an email to firstname.lastname@example.org or call the Planner of the Day at (321) 567-3782.

 Application Submittal Resolution